Drawing People Faces and Portraits

 And then the consequences.

-The expected: springtime, a good fee, as well as a sense of freedom.
+The expected ones: springtime, a good fee, as well as a sense of freedom.
 Time for wandering around pubs.
 Oh yes! new love.

 And unexpected consequences!

 I've been drawing an anatomy precise and accurate for long, and now I'm drawing people with a feeling of release and play.

 Quickly, in the blink of an eye, with a few lines, or one line.

 Not looking at the drawing, but at the subject.

 using minimal means to express the character of a person, to create a portrait.

 Soon dozens of portraits hang on my walls, then hundreds,